-INE 465 Service Systems Engineering (3-0-3).
-Examines models of reducing costs, increasing revenue and enhancing customer revenue and enhancing customer service in service industries.
+Engineering (3-0-3).
+Examines models of reducing costs, increasing revenue and enhancing customer service in service industries.
 Covers the management of service systems, analysis of service systems using operations management and operations research (OM/OR) techniques, evaluation of the performance of service systems, service thinking and service industry applications.
-Prerequisite: INE 332.
+Prerequisite/concurrent: INE 332.

-INE 490 Senior Design Project I
+INE 490 Senior Design Project I (0-3-1).

-(0-3-1).
 Covers problem-solving methodology through an open-ended, in-depth design project within the field of industrial engineering.
 Applies industrial engineering-specific techniques and concepts to problem definition, design and analysis, and evaluation of alternatives.
 Emphasizes teamwork, engineering ethics, and the skills and abilities necessary for entry into the industrial engineering profession.
 Addresses the role of effective communication through a report presented orally and in writing.
-Prerequisite: ENG 207; prerequisites/concurrent: INE 311 and INE 332.
+Prerequisite: ENG 204; prerequisites/concurrent: IEN 301, INE 311 and INE 332.